ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ## Correlation

-While I was checking ride types and over time I realized that after a point I only switched to Indoor Virtual Ride and I wanted to correlate with `Wind` and `Temperature`, I used a Weather API to retrieve Weather condition during my workouts and results were clear, I don't like cycling at cold, rainy weathers, so after a point I switched back to just Indroor Virtual Rides, and below graph shows that after a certain degree I picked Indoor Ride.
+While I was checking ride types and over time I realized that after a point I only switched to Indoor Virtual Ride and I wanted to correlate with `Wind` and `Temperature`, I used a Weather API to retrieve Weather condition during my workouts and results were clear, I don't like cycling at cold, rainy weathers, so after a point I switched back to just Indoor Virtual Rides, and below graph shows that after a certain degree I picked Indoor Ride.
 This is one of the features, I have added into my model for prediction.

 ![Distance per ride](images/ridetype_vs_temp.png)

 ## Feature Engineering

 I spent some time to visualize my ride data using Jupyter Notebook and I found some patterns.
-These patterns were either concious decisions by me or some decisions due to conditions.
+These patterns were either conscious decisions by me or some decisions due to conditions.

-I decided to do excercise on [Feature Engineering](https://en.wikipedia.org/wiki/Feature_engineering)
+I decided to do exercise on [Feature Engineering](https://en.wikipedia.org/wiki/Feature_engineering)

 ### 1. Ride Type

 Ride type is a big factor for duration of the training and day of the training, so  I added a flag as if workout is a Outdoor Ride or Indoor Ride

-* rideType - boolean flag
+* `rideType` - boolean flag

 ### 2. Weather Condition